Enxine/ViziblesArduino/README.md

 WiFiServer ws(DEFAULT_THING_HTTP_SERVER_PORT);
 ViziblesArduino client(wc, wc1);
 ```
-If you wnat to use secure (SSL) connections with the platform change the first line on the socket clients definition section to
+If you want to use secure (SSL) connections with the platform change the first line on the socket clients definition section to
 ```
 WiFiClientSecure wc;
 ```